witty91/thinkpad-l380-yoga-scripts/README.md

 - Disabling of Touchscreen with proximity of Wacom digitizer

 - Disabling of Clickpad and TrackPoint when moving to tablet mode

+# Usage/Customization:

+Assuming installed as per the PKGBUILD

+Depending whether or not your DE rotates the Wacom orientation with the screen automatically edit the following file accordingly:

+    /opt/thinkpad-yoga-scripts/rotate/thinkpad-rotate.py

+If you want to use an onscreen keyboard other than onboard, or disable opening of any keyboard when moving into tablet mode edit:

+    /opt/thinkpad-yoga-scripts/tablet/mouse-toggle.sh

+If your home directory is not in /home/<username> or your .Xauthority file is located somewhere other than your home directory you will need to edit the systemd modules.
+Likewise if your tablets display is not :0.

 # TODO:
 - Test on different desktop environments (You can help!)